 OpenPhone allows you to get a US phone line from anywhere in the world.

 Banks often require verification via phone call or text to a US phone number.
 It also allows you to list a US phone number on your website and business cards, establishing a professional US presence.

-Benefits of choosing the US to start your business
+Benefits of Choosing the US to Start Your Business

 One of the biggest perks of starting a business in the US is the low startup costs in comparison to many other countries and the prestige of having a company based in the US.

-Can a non-US resident start a US LLC?
+Can a Non-US Resident Start a US LLC?

 That means you can start a US LLC as a non-resident, online, as a foreigner and get:

 One of the biggest benefits of being a non-US resident starting a US LLC is that an LLC is a “pass-through entity,” which means that taxes can pass through to the owners.

 This means that your business would not be subject to US tax as long as your LLC: